ashasoroushpoor/Iris_tutorial_popl21/README.md

 We usually make sure that the latest commits of std++, Iris, and the tutorial work together, but sometimes they can be temporarily broken.
-The versions installed via opam is always guaranteed to work.
+The versions installed via opam are always guaranteed to work.

 ## Working on the exercises